 Friday Sunny morning.
 The chance of a thunderstorm in the southeast in the afternoon and evening.
 Winds SE/SW 15 to 25 km/h tending W/NW 25 to 35 km/h during the morning then turning S/SW during the day.

-Friday Mostly sunny.
-Slight (20%) chance of a shower near the far southwest coast in the evening.
-Winds E/NE 15 to 20 km/h shifting W/SW 15 to 25 km/h during the morning.
+Saturday Mostly sunny.
+Slight (20%) chance of a shower near the far southwest coast, near zero chance elsewhere.
+The chance of a thunderstorm in the southeast in the morning and afternoon.
+Winds S/SW 20 to 30 km/h tending W/SW 30 to 45 km/h during the morning.

 - observations list type